-A rug is often the first thing people will notice in a room, so it’s important to make sure they are noticing for the right reason.
-We’ve pulled together the dos and don’ts of selecting the perfect rug for your home.
+A rug is often the first thing people will notice in a room, so it’s important to make sure they are noticing it for the right reason.
+Finding the perfect rug isn’t easy and there are a lot of common mistakes people make.
+To help you avoid them, we’ve pulled together the dos and don’ts of selecting the perfect rug for your home!

 Do stick to your overall look and feel

 The first thing to do is look at the entire space and decide if you’re selecting a rug to complement everything you already have or if it’s time for a total room revamp.
-If you’re making big changes to a room like Gina recently did, it’s always a good idea to create a mood board before you begin making any decisions or spending your hard earned cash on a rug that won’t complement that gorgeous sofa or artwork you’re contemplating.
+If you’re making big changes to a room, it’s always a good idea to start by creating a mood board.
+It’s a way of pulling all your ideas together and identify any areas for improvement or issues to avoid before you spend any money.

 Do assess your space first